MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 22/8/2019

+Finallyyy back to work after a very long vacation.

+**MSSQL**: select * from MyTable where MyColumn = null will always evaluate to null because null means unknown.So basically you're comparing something unknown to another unknown.
+To do this check use MyColumn is null (resource: https://stackoverflow.com/questions/9581745/sql-is-null-and-null)

+**Sharing Knowledge Sessions**: Amazon Lamda Function.

+**Problem Solving at home**: I'm a total disappointment :( :(

 # 7/8/2019

 ConcurrentDictionary helps when using multiple threads.It ensures that there are no repeated keys.
 Tryadd will return false if the key was already added before.